Last week, we covered MCAT retakes. Today, we’ll discuss a more foundational question: What is a competitive MCAT score?

 [13:20] Hitting a 520 on the MCAT: Does It Matter?

-Bryan says unless you’re trying to come work for him and become a premium MCAT tutor, there is literally no reason to go for a 520.
+Unless you’re trying to come work for him and become a premium MCAT tutor, there is literally no reason to go for a 520.

-He adds that the GPA and the MCAT score only really serve two functions.
+Your GPA and the MCAT score only really serve two functions.
 First is to make sure they don’t throw out your application.
 They have to be good enough so they will look at you as a human being.
 Second, they have to be good enough that they will interview you because no medical school in the country takes someone without interviewing them first.

 If you got a 510, they’re certainly going to interview you as long as everything else is fine.
-Bryan has never heard of someone whose application was otherwise good and the 510 got them rejected and the 520 would have gotten them accepted.
+We’ve never heard of someone whose application was otherwise good and the 510 got them rejected and the 520 would have gotten them accepted.
 Unless you really want to get into Harvard or Washington University or one of these schools that have hilariously high MCAT averages, then a 520 wouldn’t really make a difference.
 You don’t need a 520+ MCAT score to become a doctor.

 [15:15] Final Thoughts

 Now you know what you should be shooting for on your MCAT.
 Knowing where you want to go is important to achieve your goals.
 Write down the score you want on a piece of paper and pin it up on your wall.
 Draw it on your bathroom mirror.
 Tell yourself every day that you’re going to get a 510 or a 505, whatever score you’re shooting for.
 Shoot for the stars, and make it happen.